Federal Verification of FAFSA Information

 How will I know if my FAFSA has been selected for verification?

 Students who provide an e-mail address when completing the FAFSA electronically, will receive an e-mail from the processor with an online link to their Student Aid Report (SAR) which will indicate they have been selected.
 In addition, we will notify students via their Colby e-mail address.

 When will I hear from Colby that my FAFSA was selected?

 Currently enrolled students can expect to hear from Student Financial Services by May 30th if they were selected by April 30th for the upcoming academic year.
 Students selected May 1st or later will typically hear from us within 30 business days after we are notified.
-Students who have been accepted for the upcoming year will work with the Office of Admissions and Financial Aid until June 30th to complete the verification process.
+Students who have been accepted for enrollment in the upcoming year will work with the Office of Admissions and Financial Aid until June 30th to complete the verification process.
 At that time, their files will be transferred to Student Financial Services to resolve any remaining requirements.

 What do I have to do to meet this requirement?

 This will vary from student to student.
 We will send instructions to the Colby e-mail address if more information is required; some students may be required to submit additional forms.
 To verify income, taxfilers must use the IRS Data Retrieval Tool (DRT) on the FAFSA or submit an IRS Tax Transcript.
 Other documents may also be required in order to verify information.

 Is there a deadline for submitting any requested information?